Senior School Arts Rotation

 On Tuesday 11th June, all groups will perform for the parent community in a Senior school arts evening starting at 6pm in Rata.
 Children need to be in Harakeke by 5.40pm to get ready (invite shown in photos above).

-The dance group only will also be performing as part of the Wellington ShowQuest festival on the 17th June and there will be more communication to come on this.
+The dance group only will also be performing as part of the Wellington ShowQuest festival on the 17th June.

 The props/ costumes/ wearable art group will be helping to create props and costumes for the dance group, but will not be involved in the actual ShowQuest event.